smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 relatively painless process that can be finished within a few days or sprint.
 Working solely on the deployment for months is a warning sign that you are doing too much or waited too long to address the problem.

+Dedicating too much time to the deployment process without the application can result in over-engineering and be more effort to maintain in the long run.
+Ideally it is a very simple process at first because initially your application will be simple.
+Start by finding the minimal requirements for the deployment then automating only that.
+Think of the simplest thing you could possibly to then try it.
+It is easy to get carried away envisioning scenarios that require more automation only to find that it isn't actually needed.
+By doing the absolute minimum deployment then focusing solely on your application lets you avoid over complicating your deployment and your application.

+Software is a means to an end.
+Your deployment too is a vehicle to ship your software.
+Using this approach requires that you finish your deployment then get back to the project at hand quickly.

 The Final Word
 ===============================================================================